Skandesh/web-design-resources/README.md

 # web-design-resources
-Get quick help and inspiration from the curated list of resources essential for web-design
+Get quick help and inspiration from the curated list of resources essential for web-design.

+* best temp mail box with .edu domain - https://mailsto.xyz/
+* design inspiration for colors, palattes and patterns - https://www.colourlovers.com/